1,108,848 mentions analyzed

 Best books by topic →

-Reddit's most-recommended programming, personal finance, philosophy, stoicism and investing books — each list ranked from real mention counts.
+Programming, personal finance, philosophy, stoicism and investing books — each list ordered by tracked mention count.

 Articles →